Constitution and Bylaws of the

 Section 2.
 To democratize the political and economic system and to expand enfranchisement.

 Section 4.
-To focus on the grassroots Regional Organizations and County Committees.
+To focus on grassroots organizing and developing County Committees.

 Section 5.
 To provide mutual aid and practice good works in local communities.